-Commonly referred to and well known as the Islands cultural and historical epicenter, this rainforest, mountainous and incredibly beautiful spot has something for couples, groups of friends travelling together and families alike.
-There are so many diverse activities to experience; the hardest choice, will be deciding on which ones to do first!
+Commonly referred to and well known as the Islands cultural and historical epicentre, this rainforest, the mountainous and incredibly beautiful spot has something for couples, groups of friends travelling together and families alike.
+There are so many diverse activities to experience; the hardest choice will be deciding on which ones to do first!

 Ubud is famous for Ancient Hindu Temples, food and writers festivals, some incredibly impressive art galleries, magnificent cuisine from something casual and traditional, to the most extravagant of dining experiences.
 Relax, meditate, try a yoga class, ride the rapids in a raft, or just breathe in the beautiful fresh rainforest air, as you take in the breathtaking natural beauty, of this mystical place in the centre of Bali.
 Ubud is the ideal escape from the crowds where you can completely chill out and witness one of natures miracles.

-Following are some great tourist activities you can do while in Ubud even if your just visiting for the day.
+Following are some great tourist activities you can do while in Ubud even if you’re just visiting for the day.